YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

-After the image collection phase, the images were then preprocessed to enhance their quality.
-The preprocessing was followed by a manual annotation process conducted by experts.
-Each image was annotated to identify crucial keypoints on the immature fruits, specifically the calyx and peduncle, as illustrated in Figures \ref{fig:Method1} and \ref{fig:YOLO11architecture}.
-A bounding box and a line were used to denote the object and its pose, respectively.
-This extensive manual annotation process required continuous effort over several days by multiple individuals.
-It was vital for generating accurate data essential for training deep learning models.
-After this labor-intensive phase, the dataset was carefully divided into 918 images for training, 114 for validation, and 115 for testing, adhering to an 8:1:1 train:validate ratio for data preparation.
-This organized dataset was then exported using Roboflow, ensuring structured access for model development.
+The pre-processed images manually annotated in roboflow (Roboflow, Des Moines, IOWA) manually to create the dataset for model training and testing.
+The annotation process included identification of y crucial keypoints on immature fruitlets, specifically the calyx and peduncle, as illustrated in Figures \ref{fig:Method1} and \ref{fig:YOLO11architecture}.
+A bounding box and a line were then used to denote the object and its pose, respectively.
+This was a labor-intensive annotation process, which was vital for generating accurate object labels essential for training deep learning models.
+Annotated dataset was then divided into 80\% (918 images) for training, 10\% (114 images) for validation, and 10\% (115) for testing.
+This organized dataset was then exported using Roboflow, ensuring structured access for model development and training.